Basic drawing instructions

 - Click-and-drag from an empty area of the canvas moving the cursor upwards and to the left.
 A selection rectangle will appear and the elements that fit in the rectangle will be selected.
 In other words, drag-select works just like creating elements but in one direction only.
 Dragging the cursor in other directions will lead to creating an element.

 To lock or unlock an element select it and click Lock/Unlock button in the toolbar.
-Alternatively, press Cmd + L.
+Alternatively, press Ctrl + L.

-Every stencil can be turned into a link that in the Preview Mode will lead to a different page.
+Every stencil can be turned into a link that will lead to a different page (in the Preview Mode).

 Creating a link